sujith-eag/personal-site/content/docs/python/col_extra/unit_2_ans_1.md

 ##### Program to write third person singular form verb

-The third person singular verb form in English is distinguished by the suffix -s, which is added to the stem of the infinitive form: run -> runs.
+The third person singular verb form in English is distinguished by the suffix `-s`, which is added to the stem of the infinitive form: run -> runs.
 A simple set of rules can be given as follows:
-* If the verb ends in y, remove it and add ies
+* If the verb ends in `y`, remove it and add `ies`
-* If the verb ends in o, ch, s, sh, x or z, add es
+* If the verb ends in `o, ch, s, sh, x` or `z`,  add `es`
-* By default just add s
+* By default just add `s`
 Develop a Python Script for the rules above

 **Answer :**

-Logic is to check the last letters using `endswith()` method and since string is immutable, the value is changed by taking slice to remove last letter and concatenating with the plural letters.
+Logic is to check the last letters using `endswith()` method and since string is immutable, the value is changed by taking slice to remove last letter and concatenating with the plural letters according to what it ends with.

 ```python
 def third_person_singular(verb):